sajibN/Thesis/README.md

 # Thesis
-# Daily Lifestyle and Academic Performance of Students
+## XAI-Powered Web Application for Predicting Student Academic Performance Using Behavioral and Lifestyle Features

-## About Dataset
+### About Dataset
 This dataset contains data from **2,000 students** collected via a Google Form survey.
 It includes information on study hours, extracurricular activities, sleep, socializing, physical activity, stress levels, and CGPA.